jonas-vriend/fs_project/README.md

 ## BS Problems Im aware of:
 - Apple 2015: OCR doesnt catch the 0 in current portion of term debt.
+- Apple 2015: Date and FYE line too close so they merge and dont get caught by date regex.
+Tweaking y threshold causes other financial statemnts to break - Likely need to make date detection regex more lenient
 - Apple 2021: OCR splits the 26 off of FYE line - not catastrophic since this line isnt used but can forsee this happening to important values so want to avoid this